Phonon-mediated superconductivity in doped monolayer materials: Pairing and gap equation

 where \(E_\mathbf{k}\) is the quasiparticle excitation energy, and \( \xi_\mathbf{k}=\epsilon_\mathbf{k} - \mu\) is the single particle energy \(\epsilon_\mathbf{k}\) measured relative to the Fermi surface at chemical potential \(\mu\).

-In the special case \((T_c-T)/T_c \ll 1\), i.e. just below the critical temperature, the gap is small, and the self-consistent equation may be linearized in the gap.
-This gives an eigenvalue problem linear in the eigenvectors and non-linear in the eigenvalue.
-We determine the critical temperature and the structure of the gap \(\Delta_\mathbf{k}\) exactly at the superconducting instability by solving this eigenvalue problem numerically.
-Further details are given in Appendix \ref{sec_appendix_numericalDetails}.
+To find the critical temperature and the gap structure \(\Delta_\mathbf{k}\) just below the critical temperature, it suffices to neglect the gap in the excitation spectrum \(E_\mathbf{k}\) in the gap equation.
+This gives an eigenvalue problem linear in the eigenvectors and non-linear in the eigenvalue, which is solved as discussed in Appendix \ref{sec_appendix_numericalDetails} to obtain the critical temperature and gap momentum dependence.